 In summary, occurrences of western Indian Ocean and north Bay of Bengal MHWs are more frequent while Indian Ocean warming is prominent basin wide (IOB) or when the western (for western Indian Ocean MHWs in summer) or northern (for Bay of Bengal MHWs in summer) exhibits warming.
 The western Indian Ocean SSTs also respond to the El Niño due to the subsidence of Walker circulation over these regions (Roxy et al. 2014, Xie et al., 2016).
 This subsidence inhibits deep convection and thereby suppresses the release of heat from the ocean to the atmosphere.
 Thus, the Indian Ocean attains its maximum temperatures under the IOB mode.
 That is, the background warming in the Indian Ocean has a strong influence on the MHWs in the Indian Ocean basin on an annual timescale.
-During a positive IOD event, the western Indian Ocean becomes warmer than its climatology.
-June-September MHWs in the western Indian Ocean region is often associated with these positive IODs.
-The negative

-NAO phases are also associated with MHWs over the north Bay of Bengal region.
-However, the mechanism between the negative NAO and north Indian Ocean SST needed to be explored in detail.
+During a positive IOD event, the western Indian Ocean becomes warmer than its climatology (Murtugudde and Busalacchi, 1999; Saji et al., 1999).
+June-September MHWs in the western Indian Ocean region are often associated with these positive IODs (Holbrook et al., 2019).
+The negative NAO phases are also associated with MHWs over the north Bay of Bengal region.
+Holbrook et al. (2019) and Mishra et al. (2012) show an association between negative NAO and north Indian Ocean warming.
+However, the mechanism between the negative NAO and north Indian Ocean SSTs needed to be explored in detail.
+Though the occurrences of MHWs in the Indian Ocean exhibit potential association with the climate modes described here, we do not investigate the mechanisms through which their causal relationships are manifested.

-3.4 Local ocean-atmospheric interaction leading to the genesis and evolution of MHW events

-In this section we explore the role of local ocean-atmospheric conditions leading to the initiation and the persistence of MHWs in the Indian Ocean.
-It is observed that for the western Indian Ocean MHWs, the downward solar radiation leads the SST peak by \sim 10 days.
-However, this lead-lag relation is weak (r=0.13).
+3.4 Local ocean-atmospheric interaction leading to the genesis and evolution of MHW events In this section we explore the role of local ocean-atmospheric conditions leading to the initiation and the persistence of MHWs in the Indian Ocean.
+It is observed that for the western Indian Ocean MHWs, the downward solar radiation leads the SST peak by $\sim 10$ days.
+However, this lead-lag relation is weak (r = 0.13).
 The increased downward solar radiation due to clear sky conditions may increase SST in the western Indian Ocean region but is not the primary reason for MHW genesis.
-Meanwhile, the reduced wind speed and evaporation (denoted by the negative wind anomaly and reduced upward latent heat flux anomaly in Figure 4a) leads the SST anomalies by \sim 3 days (r=-0.24, p<0.05), assisting the MHW formation.
+Meanwhile, the reduced wind speed and evaporation (denoted by the negative wind anomaly and reduced upward latent heat flux anomaly in Figure 4b) leads the SST anomalies by $\sim 3$ days (r = -0.24, p < 0.05), assisting the MHW formation.
 Besides the air-sea fluxes, reduced wind speed also impacts the ocean current over the western Indian Ocean Region.
 The ocean currents in the western Indian Ocean region (driven by strong cross-equatorial monsoon winds) are usually strong and transport heat away from the equator.
 Hence, a weakening of the cross-equatorial winds can potentially reduce ocean heat transport by accumulating the heat in this region, enhancing the MHWs.